 While the Bali airport may be called Denpasar, it’s a bit far from the capital city that it’s named after.
 It’s actually located in Kuta, which just so happens to be the busiest and most popular area for tourists.
-Home to a long beach, a wide variety of shops, countless options for wining and dining, and beachside hotels like the Hard Rock Hotel Bali (you can book the hotel online), Kuta has everything you’ll need for a tropical vacation.
+Home to a long beach, a wide variety of shops, countless options for wining and dining, and beachside hotels that have everything you’ll need for a tropical vacation.
 This once sleepy fishing village is now the epicenter of tourism in Bali, which comes with its ups and downs.

 Moving north, the next beach up is Legian.
 As you can easily walk here from Kuta, it should come as no surprise that the two areas are very similar.
 The beach is slightly quieter here, but the nightlife is just as rowdy.
 Along Jalan Legian, you’ll find some of Bali’s most famous spots for partying, such as the multi-level Sky Garden.
 You’ll also find a wide variety of accommodation here, from budget hostels to private villas and everything in between.